rpicatoste/carnd-term1-project5-vehicle-detection-and-current/writeup.md

 ![alt text](./output_images/not_car_images.png)

-Then the features for each dataset are extracted, using hog, color histogram and and spatial features to get the maximum information that can be useful from each image.
+Then the features for each dataset are extracted, using hog and color histogram.
+The spatial features were not helping during the tests, in fact showing a poorer capability to detect cars in the images.

 ---
 ###Sliding Window Search